HOA Homeowners' Rights Task Force

 Use of Attorney to Threaten and Falsely Accuse

-by PaulG, 4 months ago
+by PaulG, over 2 years ago

 There are many examples I could give of duplicitous actions by the HOA Board at Hampden Court 80231, but this latest goes way beyond the pale.
 This month there was a water leak in my kitchen.
 I contacted my Homeowner's Insurance who sent out a mitigation company to assess and stop the leak if possible.
 The water was turned off in the kitchen, and then three days later a plumber was able to fix the leak.
 There are still paper towels under the sink that prove there is no more leaking.
 I did not hear from the renter or the...
 Continue reading